Antoine de la Sale: Biography

 He was born in Provence, probably at Arles, the illegitimate son of Bernard de la Salle, a celebrated Gascon mercenary, mentioned in Froissart's Chronicles.
 His mother was a peasant, Perrinette Damendel.

 In 1402 La Sale entered the court of the third Angevin dynasty at Anjou, probably as a page.
-In 1407 he was at Messina with Louis II, Duke of Bourbon, who had gone there to enforce his claim to the kingdom of Sicily.
+In 1407 he was at Messina with Louis II, Duke of Anjou, who had gone there to enforce his claim to the kingdom of Sicily.
 The next years he perhaps spent in Brabant, for he was present at two tournaments given at Brussels and Ghent.
 In 1415 La Sale took part in the successful expedition by John I of Portugal against the Moors in Ceuta - a feat he would later recount in his book Reconfort a Madame de Neufville, published around 1458.
 In 1420 he accompanied the 17-year-old Louis III of Anjou in his attempt to assert his claim as King of Naples.

 La Sale travelled from Norcia to the Monti Sibillini and the neighboring Lago di Pilato ("Pilate's Lake") (the final resting place of Pontius Pilate, according to local legend).
 The story of his adventures on this trip and of the local legends and Sibyl's Cave near Montemonaco form a chapter of La Salade, which also has a map of the ascent from Montemonaco.

 In 1426 La Sale probably returned with Louis III of Anjou, who was also comte de Provence, to Provence, where he was acting as viguier of Arles in 1429.

 In 1434 René of Anjou, Louis's successor, made La Sale tutor to his son, John II, Duke of Lorraine (also known as the Duke of Calabria), to whom he dedicated, between the years 1438 and 1447, his La Salade, a textbook of the studies necessary for a prince.
 The title is of course a play on his own name, but he explains it as being due to the diverse subject matter of the book: a salad is composed "of many good herbs."
 The work covered geography, history, protocol and military tactics.
 One complete original copy has survived, and two early printed editions.
 It includes Queen Sibyl's Paradise (Le Paradis de la reine Sibylle), and Trip to the Lipari Isles (Excursion aux Îles Lipari), but these have often been edited separately.